 Space Apps is an annual NASA global hackathon.
 It serves as an international innovation incubation and civic engagement program, for scientists, coders, designers, digital-makers, storytellers, filmmakers and technologists.
 Project teams use NASA’s free and open-source-data, creatively, to address social problems.

-This year’s NASA’s hackathon in London was organised by Elena Sinel of TeensInAI, alongside her team of mentors and project managers.
-Thirty odd teenagers came together at Onfido’s offices in London to look at problems (via NASA’s challenge) that affect the quality of people’s lives: from use of Artificial Intelligence to mitigate social behaviour around plastic waste and pollution to incorporation of Artificial Intelligence into care of patients with chronic conditions.
-The goal was not to have them make their own digital application or device, but to help them understand impact of social context and user-perspectives on their design decisions; logic behind their code for a seamless user-experience.
+This year’s NASA’s hackathon in London was organized by Elena Sinel of TeensInAI, alongside her team of mentors and project managers.
+Thirty-odd teenagers came together at Onfido’s offices in London to look at problems (via NASA’s challenge) that affect the quality of people’s lives: from use of Artificial Intelligence to mitigate social behavior around plastic waste and pollution to the incorporation of Artificial Intelligence into the care of patients with chronic conditions.
+The goal was not to have them make their digital application or device but to help them understand the impact of social context and user-perspectives on their design decisions; the logic behind their code for seamless user experience.

 Day one: participatory design-thinking

-We organised the group of teenagers into five teams of five individuals.
+We organized the group of teenagers into five teams of five individuals.
 Each team included a coder or two in some cases.
 Mentors were on hand: A creative technologist to provide coding advice and a design-thinker to help frame the problem to solve were embedded in each team.
-This set-up allowed us to validate the viability of participatory design over a two day hackathon (or as a 5 day design-sprint).
-I observed that in two days the design-thinking process helped participating teens to collectively make the mental switch from making sense of evidence and context to story-boarding, sketching, making lo-fi mock-ups to user-testing.
+This set-up allowed us to validate the viability of participatory design over a two-day hackathon (or as a 5-day design-sprint).
+I observed that in two days the design-thinking process helped teens participate to collectively make the mental switch from making sense of evidence and context to story-boarding, sketching, making lo-fi mock-ups to user-testing.

 1. Build an understanding and empathy with people that will be the users of any social project.

-2. Determine research approaches with which to engage users of the social project: to identify, constraints, opportunities and their needs.
+2. Determine research approaches with which to engage users of the social project: to identify, constraints, opportunities, and needs.